Arcade Fire at Earls Court

 The set moves on with pearls such as The Suburbs, Ready to Start, Neighbourhood #1 (dedicated to Kanpe, the Haitian charity they support) and Intervention – pieces that defined the status of Arcade Fire as a global niche band.

-The highlight of the night is No Cars Go, with Win singing at his best, his wife Regine inspired on the accordion, brother Will uncontainable on the guitar and the crowd singing along to every lyric and shout.
-Afterlife is lovely, still delivering some of that intangible feel-good they are appreciated for.
+The highlight of the night is No Cars Go, with Win singing at his best, his wife Regine inspired on the accordion, brother Will uncontainable on the guitar and the crowd singing along to every lyric.
+Afterlife is lovely, still delivering some of that intangible feel-good spirit they are known for.

 The encore reprises with Normal Person, hands down the greatest song off their latest album Reflektor.
 The grand finale is Wake Up.

-Although Reflektor was a bit of a step back in their discography, failing to respond to the hype resulting from their Grammy award for Best Album, Arcade Fire are still one of the bands of our generation that everybody should see at least once in their lifetime.
+Although Reflektor is a bit of a step back in their discography, failing to respond to the hype resulting from their Grammy award for Best Album, Arcade Fire are still one of the bands of our generation and as such, everybody should see them live at least once in their lifetime.

 Filippo L’Astorina, the Editor